1. Shipping and returns

 • Shipping damage.

-If your product has been shipped and has arrived damaged, please contact us directly by email within 2 days of the delivery date, with photos of the product as well as the condition of the packaging for verification.
+If your product has been shipped and arrived damaged, please contact us directly by email within 2 days of the delivery date, with photos of the product as well as the condition of the packaging for verification.

-You can contact us by email at [email protected].
+You can contact us by email at support@bkslides.com .

-2. Warranty, service and support.
+2. Guarantee, service and assistance.

-• How long is the warranty period?
+• How long is the warranty?

-• What does "Reconditioned" product mean?
+• What does "Refurbished" product mean?

 • Can I drive my #BKSlider in the rain?

-DO NOT LEAVE ANY BIKE OUTSIDE IN THE RAIN OR EXPOSED TO SUNLIGHT FOR LONG PERIODS OF TIME.
+DO NOT LEAVE ANY BIKE OUTSIDE IN THE RAIN OR EXPOSED TO SUNLIGHT FOR LONG PERIODS OF TIME

 • How does my e-bike arrive?

-Below we show you how our e-bikes are shipped:
+Here's how our e-bikes are shipped:

 • Engine maintenance.